JacobGerber17/spellbook/README.md

 # Spellbook

+## Day 4 Homework

+* Do whatever practice is necessary to better understand the topics from this week.

+* Try the official react tutorial (reactjs.org)

+### Bonus Credit

+* Continue to enhance the spellbook project.
+For example, make spells editable (look up contentEditable)

 ## Day 3 Homework

 * In addition to building a list and adding it to DOM, add spells to an array